mondoohq/samples/gke/README.md

 gke-lunalectric-gke--lunalectric-pool-0e144d64-33rz.us-central1-f.c.<username>-development-3.internal
 ```

-## Gaining a full bash shell on the node
+## Gaining a persistant bash shell on the node

 **Confirming the hostname and IP address of the node**
 First we need to find out on which node we are operating.